French

 Q: What kind of things do students end up doing after the course?

-A: The majority of our students go on to study French in higher education: many apply to universities in the UK (and some even abroad!) to study modern languages (one, two, or even three languages).
+A: Many apply to universities in the UK (and some even abroad!) to study modern languages.
 Some students choose to combine French with another subject, giving them the opportunity to have a year abroad as part of their degree.
 A Level French is a qualification which is extremely attractive to university admissions tutors, apprenticeship providers and employers because it makes your CV stand out against all other applicants.

 To find out the latest information from the department, follow us on Instagram and Twitter, @f6thmodernlangs.